Оvercoming the Consequences of the Chernobyl Disaster

 The United Nations General Assembly adopts Chernobyl-related resolutions every three years.
 They are an important instrument for the strengthening of the relevant intergovernmental cooperation and give necessary mandate to the organizations of the UN system to implement international Chernobyl-related programmes and projects.

-On 8 December 2016 the United Nations General Assembly adopted the resolution 71/125 “The long-term consequences of the Chernobyl disaster” designating 26 April as International Chernobyl Disaster Remembrance Day.
+On 8 December 2016 the United Nations General Assembly adopted the resolution 71/125 “Persistent legacy of the Chernobyl disaster” designating 26 April as International Chernobyl Disaster Remembrance Day.

 The overcoming of long-term consequences of the largest man-made catastrophe of the 20th century requires advanced technologies, scientific and financial resources of the whole international community.
 The Republic of Belarus actively interacts with foreign partners – governmental and non-governmental organizations, agencies, funds, companies and citizens of foreign countries on minimization of consequences of the Chernobyl Disaster.